jrenaud90/TidalPy/Documentation/RadialSolver_x/build_inputs.md

 solution = radial_solver(*build_data, degree_l=2)
 ```

 The solver requires that the grid starts at `r = 0`, that every interface radius appears twice (top of the lower layer and base of the upper layer), and that each layer's upper radius is a grid point.
-The builder copies your arrays and repairs them where needed, giving each inserted slice the properties of the neighbouring provided slice: an inserted layer base copies the layer's first provided slice, an inserted layer top copies the slice below it.
+The builder copies your arrays and repairs them where needed, giving each inserted slice the properties of the neighboring provided slice: an inserted layer base copies the layer's first provided slice, an inserted layer top copies the slice below it.
 An interface radius that appears only once is taken as the top of the lower layer, with the properties it carries, and the upper layer's base is inserted above it (the same convention as the classic builder).
-Each repair is logged as a warning through the TidalPy C++ logger (see [logging](../utilities_x/index.md)); pass `warnings=False` to silence them.
+Each repair is logged as a warning (pass `warnings=False` to silence them).
 The planet bulk density is the mass of the piecewise-constant shells divided by the planet volume.

 Array arguments accept anything `numpy.asarray` understands (lists included); they are converted to contiguous float64 arrays.